Primary Hypersomnia

 Hypersomnolence is a diagnosis of exclusion.
 Other causes of excessive daytime somnolence should be ruled out before a diagnosis of hypersomnolence is made.

-Patients should receive a complete blood count (CBC), screening biochemistry tests, and thyroid-stimulating hormone tests to exclude common physical disorders that may present with complaints of excessive tiredness, often expressed as excessive sleepiness by patients.
+A complete blood count (CBC), screening biochemistry tests, and thyroid-stimulating hormone tests are recommended to exclude common physical disorders that may present with excessive tiredness, often expressed as excessive sleepiness.
 A drug screen is indicated if substance-induced sleep disorder needs to be ruled out.

-As excessive sleepiness is essentially a self-reported, subjective complaint, a number of tests have been created with the goal of increasing the data collection validity and reliability.
+As excessive sleepiness is essentially a self-reported, subjective complaint, a number of tests have been created with the goal of increasing the diagnosis.
 Commonly used scales for a quantitative, systematic assessment of excessive sleepiness are the Epworth Sleepiness Scale and the Stanford Sleepiness Scale.
-While helpful, these scales remain essentially subjective in nature, which raises questions about the characteristics of sleepiness as assessed by subjective methods (e.g., the Epworth and Stanford sleepiness scales) versus objective ones (e.g., polysomnography and the Multiple Sleep Latency Test).[24, 25]
+While helpful, these are essentially subjective scales, which raises questions about the characteristics of sleepiness when assessed by subjective methods (eg, the Epworth and Stanford sleepiness scales) versus objective ones (eg, polysomnography and the Multiple Sleep Latency Test).[79, 77]

 Polysomnography and Multiple Sleep Latency Test

-Complete in-laboratory polysomnography (PSG) studies are essential to exclude other sleep disorders, particularly sleep breathing disorder, periodic limb movement disorder, and narcolepsy.
-Nocturnal PSG findings in hypersomnolence include a short sleep latency, absence of arousals or awakenings, normal distribution of REM and NREM sleep, and normal to prolonged sleep duration.[26, 27]
+Complete in-laboratory polysomnography (PSG) studies are essential to exclude other sleep disorders, particularly sleep breathing disorder, periodic limb movement disorder (PLMD), and narcolepsy.
+Nocturnal PSG findings in hypersomnolence include a short sleep latency, absence of arousals or awakenings, normal distribution of REM and NREM sleep, and normal to prolonged sleep duration.[78, 80]

 Breathing-related sleep disturbances and frequent limb movements disrupting sleep are not present.